 There is something a bit unsatisfying about the arguments which showed that the powers of two and the Fibonacci numbers are arithmetic.
 For one thing, we seem to be putting more arithmetic into our language than we are getting out of it.
 Both sequences are very easy to define but in order to show that their elements are an arithmetic set we needed to borrow some facts from number theory which are considerably deeper than we'd need for the definitions.
 The other problem is that it's not clear how to generalise those arguments to other simple sequences, even very closely related ones.
 We could, for example, use the argument above with only very minor changes to show that the powers of 3 or of 5 are arithmetic sets.
-In fact, for any prime p the expression says that z is a power of p.
+For powers of 4 we can use the fact that a number is a power of 4 if and only if it is the square of a power of 2.
+What about powers of 6, though?